jerpi/REV-BABYLON/README.md

 ## 1. Mover - spheres (2 points) -> ok
 For some unknown reason, if there is another mesh with another color, spheres will be rendered the same color (instead of semi-transparent) if that mesh is onscreen.
-Some oscillations happen, they need to be fixed.

 ## 2. Mover - paintings (3 points) -> ok
 Works the same as 1. except a rotation animation is launched when the camera arrives so that it looks at the paiting.